 Recently, I discovered that with the Samsung S7, you can’t downgrade certain firmware versions.

 These are firmware releases for Sprint’s branded Samsung S7, the SM-G930P (P means Sprint).
-Note the yellow column, the firmware version number:
+Note the number in the yellow column:

 In late November, I was on the QJ3 update (last three digits of firmware).
-Its version is 5.
+Its number is 5.

 I tried to switch to the SM-G930U firmware.
 That would make my S7 an unlocked phone, which should free it of Sprint-specific customizations.